ii-V-I/elevator_project/README.md

 1. --floors start floor,floor,floor,etc
     give a starting floor and then a list of floors to process. start -> the starting floor
-    floor,floor,floor, etc -> the list of floors to visit
+    floor,floor,floor,etc -> the list of floors to visit
 2. --floors-rand min max num
     give the min and max floor for a range and then the number of changes you wish to have happen.